-Enhancing the attractiveness of Broome as a place to live, work, visit and run a business is critical to driving growth and prosperity.
-This includes efforts to attract investment in new industries and business, growing Broome's destination branding in domestic and international tourism market and investing in critical amenities supporting workforce attraction and retention.

-Increased focus should be on:

-- 1. Promoting a single, centralised and coordinated "brand" for Broome.
-This "brand" should have buy-in from a wide range of economic development stakeholders and be used collaboratively to communicate the advantages, attributes and story of Broome to state, national and global audiences. - 2.
-Promote investment opportunities associated with available serviced residential, commercial, and industrial land. - 3.
-Improving community safety and decreasing incidences of anti-social behaviour - 4.
-Ensure access to fit-for-purpose population services (e.g. health, mental health, education, housing). - 5.
-Promote healthy and active lifestyle choices through sport and recreation, arts and culture, and community development events.

-- Fund a financial contribution to the operations of Broome Visitor Centre, Australia's North West Tourism and Cruise Broome. - Fund sponsorship of a broad range of events and community groups through grants: - Economic, Events and Tourism Development Fund - Community Annual Matched Fund / COVID-19 Community Support Grant - Community Ad Hoc Fund - Provide community and activation events through grants and budget allocation. - Provide the Town Beach Redevelopment. - Provide the Chinatown Revitalisation Project Stage 1 and 2. - · Fund and provide project management support for Broome Golf Club New Clubhouse and Refurbishment. - · Fund and provide project management support for Broome Surf Life Saving Club Refurbishment. - Provide the Jetty to Jetty Trail. - Provide the Broome Recreation and Aquatic Centre Renewal project. - Facilitate and advocate for the Broome Boating Facility project. - Advocate for the delivery of the Cable Beach Foreshore Redevelopment project. - Advocate for government investment in the Broome Urban Renewal project. - Facilitate and advocate for a Takeaway Alcohol Management System and Banned Drinkers Register. - Provide the following informing strategies: - Community Development Framework - Youth Framework - Community Safety Plan - Arts and Culture Strategy - Facilitate and partner with Discovery Holiday Parks Pty Ltd to upgrade Roebuck Bay Caravan Park. - Provide recreation areas infrastructure. - Provide investment portfolio management services to responsibly maximise community and economic benefit generated from Shire of Broome property and assets.

-- Provide and maintain an online Broome "Project Pipeline". - Partner with the community and key stakeholders to develop a "Broome Investment Prospectus. - Partner and fund the establishment of a "Broome Investment Brand" with other stakeholder groups. - · Advocate for joint venture and partnership projects in future major project delivery (e.g. McMahon Estate development). - Partner and fund a campaign for Broome as a residential place of choice in partnership with Industry and the Broome Chamber of Commerce and Industry. - Advocate for key worker accommodation as required by Broome's industry sectors.
+Program Description Enhancing the attractiveness of Broome as a place to live, work, visit and run a business is critical to driving growth and prosperity.
+This includes efforts to attract investment in new industries and business, growing Broome's destination branding in domestic and international tourism markets and investing in critical amenities supporting workforce attraction and retention.
+Increased focus should be on: 1.
+Promoting a single, centralised and coordinated "brand" for Broome.
+This "brand" should have buy-in from a wide range of economic development stakeholders and be used collaboratively to communicate the advantages, attributes and story of Broome to state, national and global audiences.
+2. Promote investment opportunities associated with available serviced residential, commercial, and industrial land.
+3. Improving community safety and decreasing incidences of anti-social behaviour.
+4. Ensure access to fit-for-purpose population services (e.g. health, mental health, education, housing).
+5. Promote healthy and active lifestyle choices through sport and recreation, arts and culture, and community development events.
+Current and • Fund a financial contribution to the operations of Broome Visitor Centre, Australia's North West Tourism and Cruise Broome.
+Continuing Actions • Fund sponsorship of a broad range of events and community groups through grants: Economic, Events and Tourism Development Fund Community Annual Matched Fund / COVID-19 Community Support Grant Community Ad Hoc Fund Provide community and activation events through grants and budget allocation.
+Provide theTown Beach Redevelopment.
+Provide the Chinatown Revitalisation Project Stage 1 and 2.
+Fund and provide project management support for Broome Golf Club New Clubhouse and Refurbishment.
+Fund and provide project management support for Broome Surf Life Saving Club Refurbishment.
+Provide the Jetty to Jetty Trail.
+Provide the Broome Recreation and Aquatic Centre Renewal project.
+Facilitate and advocate for the Broome Boating Facility project.
+Advocate for the delivery of the Cable Beach Foreshore Redevelopment project.
+Advocate for government investment in the Broome Urban Renewal project.
+Facilitate and advocate for a Takeaway Alcohol Management System and Banned Drinkers Register.
+Provide the following informing strategies: Community Development Framework Youth Framework Community Safety Plan Arts and Culture Strategy Facilitate and partner with Discovery Holiday Parks Pty Ltd to upgrade Roebuck Bay Caravan Park.
+Provide recreation areas infrastructure. • Provide investment portfolio management services to responsibly maximise community and economic benefit generated from Shire of Broome property and assets.
+Monitor State, National and Global climate change policies and regulations and advocate for new industries and investments • Collaborate with DevelopmentWA and other State Government agencies to explore opportunities to increase the availability of housing supply and accommodation in Broome.
+Potential Actions • Provide and maintain an online Broome "Project Pipeline". for Consideration / • Partner with the community and key stakeholders to develop a "Broome Investment Prospectus".
+Investigation • Partner and fund the establishment of a "Broome Investment Brand" with other stakeholder groups. • Advocate for joint venture and partnership projects in future major project delivery (e.g. McMahon Estate development). • Partner and fund a campaign for Broome as a residential place of choice in partnership with Industry and the Broome Chamber of Commerce and Industry.
+Advocate for key worker accommodation as required by Broome's industry sectors.